codecygen/072-NextJS-Meetup-App/README.md

-This will be a meetup app.
+This will be a meetup app done in Next.js.

+Keywords:
+- Next-Dynamic-Routing-Folder-Method